Courses Offered by Program

 The primary objective of this course is to provide students who are full-time employees at either MSU or area institutions an alternative to the traditional 6-hour supervised practice requirement that most cohort students complete through SAE 747, Supervised Practice.
 Similar to SAE 747, Supervised Practice, students will complete two sections of the course (6 hours) distributed over two semesters.
 Under the direction of the instructor, students will complete an extensive seminar/degree paper that enhances the student's graduate program portfolio requirement.
-May be repeated one time to a maximum of 6 hours.
+May be repeated to a maximum of six hours.

 SAE 749 Student OutcomesPrerequisite: admission to the Student Affairs in Higher Education program.

 Fostering undergraduates' success inside and outside of the classroom is a byproduct of academic and student affairs collaboration.
 The aim of the course is to help new professionals understand the outcomes of student success.

 SAE 755 Topical SeminarPrerequisite: permission of SAE Program Director.